Pool Maintenance

 Black algae will take longer.
 Budget a week or more of sustained treatment and multiple brushings, and consider repeating the shock dose after 3–4 days if progress is slow.
 Black algae that is well-established in plaster pores may require resurfacing for complete resolution — a professional assessment is worth seeking if treatment isn't making clear progress after a week.

-• Maintain consistent chlorine: Many residential pools do well around 2–4 ppm free chlorine, and pools using stabilizer generally need at least 2 ppm.
-Letting chlorine drop too low, even briefly, creates an opening for algae to establish.
+• Verify sanitizer and stabilizer together: Many residential pools do well around 2–4 ppm free chlorine, and pools using cyanuric acid generally need at least 2 ppm.
+The key is the relationship between free chlorine and CYA; if stabilizer is high, a normal-looking chlorine reading may not control algae well.

-• Run your pump long enough: The pump needs to run long enough to skim, mix, and filter the water each day.
-In summer, many pools need 8–12 hours of circulation, and hot weather or heavy debris may call for more.
+• Run the pump long enough to eliminate dead spots: The pump needs to skim, mix, and filter the water each day.
+In summer, many pools need 8–12 hours of circulation, and hot weather, heavy debris, or weak returns may call for more.

 • Check and control phosphate levels: Algae feeds on nutrients that enter the pool from dead leaves, fertilizer runoff, and debris.
 Phosphate remover can help in pools with recurring blooms, but it is not a replacement for sanitizer, brushing, and filtration.